Outcomes

 Career Outlook

 Placement surveys conducted in the Department of Health, Nutrition, and Exercise Sciences at NDSU show that more than 90 percent of graduates from the Coordinated Program in Nutrition Science and Dietetics are employed or enrolled in graduate training within 12 months of graduation.
 In recent study, it was projected there will be a continued demand for dietitians in both traditional and nontraditional areas for years to come.
 During college, many opportunities are available for students to obtain experience in the field.
-Some of those opportunities are offered through multiple healthcare facilities such as acute care hospitals and nursing homes, food service in a variety of venues, and public health service.
+Some of these opportunities are offered through healthcare facilities such as acute care hospitals and long-term care facilities, foodservice in a variety of venues, and public health service.

 Academic Advisement